hansake/weewx/README.md

 # [WeeWX](http://www.weewx.com)
 *Open source software for your weather station*

-## Modifications for Cotech weather station
+## Description of modifications for Cotech weather station
 [Trådlös väderstation med USB Cotech | Clas Ohlson](https://www.clasohlson.com/se/Tr%C3%A5dl%C3%B6s-v%C3%A4derstation-med-USB-Cotech/p/36-7959)

 Using the WeeWx SDR integration and a RTL-SDR receiver dongle (v3) to connect the weather station to WeeWx.